find a good offer banner 2023

 One of the highlights of Shiraz is an hour’s drive outside the city with beautiful Persepolis.
 Near it lies Necropolis, which was decidedly impressive if one is into that sort of thing.

 Persepolis is considered the capital of the first world empire that stretched from present-day India across Iran to the Balkans.
 There were built centralized, cohesive societies until Alexander came and smashed it in 330 BC.
-You can watch a short video from Persepolis here.

-We also took in the Eram Garden and to the significant Hafez Tomb the night before sunset.
+We also went to Eram Gardens and to the significant Hafez Tomb in the evening before sunset.
 It's like a local, cozy folk party with a picnic included, and you instinctively feel included in the party.
-Incidentally, the food is really good in Iran.
-It is spicy without being violent, and then you can even get a beer with the food… yes, yes, it was so alcohol-free, but it tasted good.

-Iran - Shiraz election campaign travels
+Shiraz election campaign travel

 A more open and free Iran